laznier/IntuitionTrades/README.md

 This project is covered under a **Proprietary** license.
 See [LICENSE.md](LICENSE.md) for full details.

-For permission requests or questions, please contact Laznier Mederos Santos at laznier@projectmanagerhelper.com
+For permission requests or questions, please contact us at admin@intuitiontrades.com